History of Arizona: Post-Archaic period

-In the Post-Archaic period, the Ancestral Peubloan, the Hohokam, the Mogollon and Sinagua cultures inhabited what is now Arizona.
+In the Post-Archaic period, the Ancestral Puebloan, the Hohokam, the Mogollon and Sinagua cultures inhabited what is now Arizona.
 These cultures built structures made out of stone.
 Some of the structures that these cultures built are called pueblos.
 Pueblos are monumental structures that housed dozens to thousands of people.
 In some Ancestral Puebloan towns and villages, Hohokam towns and villages, Mogollon towns and villages, and Sinagua towns and villages, the pueblo housed the entire town.
 Surrounding the pueblos were often farms where farmers would plant and harvest crops to feed the community.
 Sometimes, pueblos and other buildings were built in caves in cliffs.

 Ancestral Puebloans

 The Ancestral Puebloans were an ancient Pre-Columbian Native American civilization that spanned the present-day Four Corners region of the United States, comprising southeastern Utah, northeastern Arizona, northwestern New Mexico, and southwestern Colorado.
 The Ancestral Puebloans are believed to have developed, at least in part, from the Oshara tradition, who developed from the Picosa culture.

 They lived in a range of structures that included small family pit houses, larger structures to house clans, grand pueblos, and cliff-sited dwellings for defense.
 The Ancestral Puebloans possessed a complex network that stretched across the Colorado Plateau linking hundreds of communities and population centers.
 They held a distinct knowledge of celestial sciences that found form in their architecture.
 The kiva, a congregational space that was used chiefly for ceremonial purposes, was an integral part of this ancient people's community structure.
 Some of their most impressive structures were built in what is now Arizona.